 Uploading your images to the ‘cloud’ is a great idea, but if you use public wifi, there is always a risk of getting hacked.

 International travellers will need to have one of these in order to plug their computers and devices into the different types of outlets found around the globe.
 You may think these aren’t necessary but trust me – the first time you are abroad, you will see the value.

-I always carry multiple earbuds, because I have found not all airlines offer them, and some charge for them.
-This way it prevents an added expense you don’t need.
-I carry extra, just in case you lose a pair, they break, or your travel companion forgot theirs.
+I always carry multiple earbuds because I have found not all airlines offer them, and some charge for them.
+This way, it prevents an added expense you don’t need.
+I carry extra, just in case you lose a pair, break, or your travel companion forgot theirs.

-I recommend loading your tablet with many games and books well before you leave, so they are readily available.
+I recommend loading your tablet with many games and books before you leave so they are readily available.

 The games you download should be ones where internet connectivity is not needed.
 You may not always have WiFi when you travel.

 Pro Tip: ALWAYS load the app for your airline’s entertainment service before you board the plane.

 Whether you are taking a road trip or you are going to be renting a car at your destination – have a GPS.
 It can be a stand-alone GPS or the GPS on your phone – either way, you will want one.
 You don’t know where you are going; a GPS will keep you from getting lost.